Meet the Governors

 Mr Battle recently retired as an Assistant Chief Constable with West Yorkshire Police.
 He has over 30 years experience of working within the public sector and over 20 years of being in a leadership role.

 His roles have given him substantial experience in performance management, change management, project and performance management as well as people development.
 Mr Battle has acted as chair of discipline tribunals and led on diversity and inclusion.

 Having now retired he is keen to put his experience to good use in a voluntary capacity and we are sure he can achieve this as a governor within the Maltby Learning Trust.

 Mrs J Chetwynd

-Community Governor, Chair of RACC, Link Governor Safeguarding & Child Protection
+Community Governor, Chair of RAC, Vice Chair of LGC, Link Governor Safeguarding & Child Protection

 Mrs Chetwynd wants every child to achieve their full potential in a high quality, stimulating learning environment.
 In her role of business governor, she wants to provide the Academy with challenge so that all pupils have a fair chance to reach their full potential and of equal importance enjoy and fully engage with their learning experience.

 She has extensive experience as an Operations Manager within the financial services sector but for the last 14 years has been a director of her own company dealing with property searches for conveyancing professionals.
 In addition, she has been a governor within the primary school phase.

 Sir Thomas Wharton Academy, with the support of the parents, can achieve its vision and goals and she feels privileged to be part of the governing body.
 She is committed to support the school to ensure that it will continue to provide a high quality education for all students.